IvS-KULeuven/ComboCode/Manual.md

 When you run the iteration, you must pass the ALI inputfilename as key *afn* to the runEB_ALI method.
 In addition, you must pass the input for the EB as well, either via a filename (*fn*) or as a series of arguments and keyword-value pairs (*args* and *kwargs*) following the initialisation of the EB as described <a href="Manual.md#EBinput">above</a>.
 Additional keywords are optional and described in the documentation for the method.

 In short, the keyword arguments for the <href="Manual.md#EBiter">iterT method</a> can be passed as a dictionary to runEB_ALI (*iterT\_kwargs*).
 If additional arguments are needed for the ./ali executable call, they can be passed as a list of strings (*ALI\_args*).
 The iteration between ALI and EB runs automatically, and the maximum number of iterations for the ALI and EB calculations can be defined separately (*ai* and *ei*, respectively), or left as 0 if you prefer both codes to converge before swapping codes.
-The total number of EB iterations (i.e. the sum of all separate EB calculations across all swaps to ALI, given as *iTmax*) can be set as well, and if reached, the ALI\_EB iteration stops and returns the EB object.
+The total number of EB iterations (i.e. the sum of all separate EB calculations across all swaps to ALI, given as *iTmax*, different from the *imax* keyword for EB().iterT which gives the maximum iteration for a single EB calculation) can be set as well, and if reached, the ALI\_EB iteration stops and returns the EB object.
 If needed, the convergence criterion for ALI during iteration with EB can be changed (*iter\_conv*), but the last iteration always uses the original criterion defined in the inputfile.
 Similarly, the TexGuess value can be changed after the initial ALI run, but this value is then also used for the final iteration (*iter\_texguess*).

 The code returns the resulting EnergyBalance object, and it is therefore recommended to run the iteration in a python shell, so the results can be examined more detail.
 The EB object includes the temperature profiles and cooling/heating rates of all iterations, as well as all other information expected for the EnergyBalance.
 It also keeps track of when the level populations were changed last, and what the last set of level populations was.
 A typical call to run the ALI\_EB iteration would look something like this:

     >>> from cc.modeling.codes import ALI
-    >>> eb = ALI.runALI_EB(afn=,fn='my_own_inputfile.dat',a=0.01e-4,hterms=['dg','dt'])
+    >>> eb = ALI.runALI_EB(afn='my_ALI_inputfile.inp',fn='my_EB_inputfile.dat',iterT_kwargs={'warn':0,'dTmax':0.05,'imax':10},iTmax=30,iter_conv=0.01,runALIinit=1,iter_texguess=-1)

+Note that you can continue where you left off with the returned EnergyBalance object **eb**, by passing it to a new ALI.runALI_EB call as *eb*.
+The keyword *iTmax* takes into account the previously calculated iterations in EB as well as the new ones.

 ## 9. Statistical methods